GulmurodY/MIPT_Java_fall_2023/readme.md

-This repo is for the Java contests
+This repo is for the MIPT Java course that I had in 2023.